spinnaker/swabbie/README.md

 - `ResourceExclusionPolicy`: Excludes resources at runtime

-#### Whitelisting
+#### Allowlisting
-Whitelisting is part of the exclusion mechanism.
-When defined, only resources whitelisted will be considered, skipping everything else not whitelisted.
+Allowlisting is part of the exclusion mechanism.
+When defined, only resources allowlisted will be considered, skipping everything else not allowed.